gregorispielmann/album-spotify-finder/README.md

 ### Live Demo

-You can view the demo on [https://album-finder-spotify.netlify.com/](Live Demo).
+You can view the demo on [Live Demo](https://album-finder-spotify.netlify.com/).

 ### Screenshots